Heroes & Thieves: Critical reception

 Heroes & Thieves received mostly positive reviews from music critics.
-At Metacritic, which assigns a "weighted average" rating out of 100 from selected independent ratings and reviews from mainstream critics, the album received a Metascore of 79/100, based on 8 reviews, indicating "generally favorable reviews."
+At Metacritic, which assigns a "weighted average" rating out of 100 from selected independent ratings and reviews from mainstream critics, the album received a Metascore of 79/100, based on 8 reviews, indicating "generally favorable reviews".

 AllMusic's Stephen Thomas Erlewine praised the album, stating "Given (Harmoniums) sophomore slump, it's not entirely surprising that for her third album, 2007's Heroes & Thieves, she's elected for a compromise between the two extremes: embracing the soft pop that brought her fame without rejecting the confessionals that distinguished her second ... and it's a nice return to the strengths of her debut."

-Tony Sclafani of PopMatters rated the album an eight out of ten, commenting "Heroes & Thieves isn’t a perfect album and sometimes gets too idiosyncratic and precious for its own good.
-It’s already spawned its share of detractors, specifically reviewers who question whether Carlton has the vocal goods to pull off some of the more complicated numbers.
+Tony Sclafani of PopMatters rated the album an eight out of ten, commenting "Heroes & Thieves isn't a perfect album and sometimes gets too idiosyncratic and precious for its own good.
+It's already spawned its share of detractors, specifically reviewers who question whether Carlton has the vocal goods to pull off some of the more complicated numbers.
 I think her imperfect singing keeps her sounding human and give her props for not messing with a pitch correction program.
-And if you feel the same, well, maybe you too should start thinking you might have a problem with ‘Nessa addiction.
-See you at the next ‘Nessaholics meeting."
+And if you feel the same, well, maybe you too should start thinking you might have a problem with 'Nessa addiction.
+See you at the next 'Nessaholics meeting."

 Neil Drumming of Entertainment Weekly praised the album as well, stating "With a youthful voice and a predilection for flowery lyrics, the 27-year-old still comes off as an angst-afflicted teenager adapting her diary into song — even though she's now rhapsodizing about adult stuff like rent-controlled apartments (Nolita Fairytale) and temp work (Hands on Me).
 This can be surprisingly touching and personal, as on the exuberant title track, or simply pretentious, as on Come Undone, where she muses, I'm a sycophantic courtier with an elegant repost.
 However precious her poetry can be, Carlton always pins it to melodies that morph and expand evocatively.
 Heroes climaxes grandly in the soaring ballad Home, followed by the choral volcano that is More Than This.
 As sappy as this combination is, the orchestral one-two punch is also inescapably moving.
 And it's the kind of thing Carlton does best — no matter what label she's on."
-The reviewer later awarded the album a "B" rating.Slant Magazine's Sal Cinquemani gave the album a mixed review in their review, saying "Carlton's voice continues to mature (there's a gritty quality to her vocals on songs like "Fools Like Me," and the earthiness of guest Stevie Nicks's alto harmonies on the country-leaning "The One" tempers Carlton's more reedy lead vocal), but the material in general isn't exactly what you'd expect from an artist who left the nest in search of creative freedom and appreciation, making Heroes & Thieves somewhat less rewarding than her last album."
+The reviewer later awarded the album a "B" rating.Slant Magazines Sal Cinquemani gave the album a mixed review in their review, saying "Carlton's voice continues to mature (there's a gritty quality to her vocals on songs like "Fools Like Me", and the earthiness of guest Stevie Nicks's alto harmonies on the country-leaning "The One" tempers Carlton's more reedy lead vocal), but the material in general isn't exactly what you'd expect from an artist who left the nest in search of creative freedom and appreciation, making Heroes & Thieves somewhat less rewarding than her last album."